- 7 Supplements You Actually Need

 - Make the Perfect Bowl of High Protein Oatmeal

 - Trick or Treat: The Real Dangers of Halloween Candy

+Processed Meats: The Killer in Your SandwichDid you know that processed meats have been labeled "too dangerous for human consumption"?
+That's right, the slice of ham you're putting in your sandwich is going to kill you!
 It sounds funny and slightly dramatic to say that "processed meats will kill you", but the sad truth is that it's true.
 The World Cancer Research Fund has recently released a statement saying that processed meats are going to cause all kinds of cancer-related problems, and the internet is abuzz with the news!
 It's a sad day for hero subs and hoagies around the world, but it's a great day for mankind and their health!